APO-SRE/fso-lab-devops/docs/BUILD_STEPS_FOR_PREPARING_THE_WORKSHOP.md

 etc.

-In this project, Terraform is used to automate the deployment of the Lab infrastructure, including VPCs, subnets, security groups, load balancers, Kubdernetes clusters, and VMs using templates.
+In this project, Terraform is used to automate the deployment of the Lab infrastructure, including VPCs, subnets, security groups, load balancers, Kubdernetes clusters, and Lab VM using templates.

 ## Get Started